Professor of Internal Medicine

 1. We have recently discovered that the rheumatoid arthritis (RA) shared epitope (SE) is capable of altering important signaling events.
 The cell surface receptor of the SE has been identified.
 We are presently characterizing the intracellular events that the SE triggers and deciphering the structure/function requirements of ligand-receptor interaction, using empiric and combinatorial peptide design approaches as well as mutational analysis of the binding domain(s) on the receptor.
-In a related project, the effect of the SE on endothelial and dendritic cells activation and differentiation is being studied.
-Beyond their potential utility for understanding immune mechanisms in RA, these studies could provide new insights into MHC-disease association.
+In a related project, the effect of the SE on osteoclast activation and differentiation is being studied.
+Beyond their potential utility for understanding mechanisms in RA, these studies could provide new insights into MHC-disease association.

 Haas, C, Creighton CJ, Pi X, Maine I, Koch EA, Haines GK III, Ling S, Chinnaiyan AM and Holoshitz J. Identification of genes modulated in rheumatoid arthritis using cDNA microarray analysis of disease-discordant monozygotic twin cells.
 Arthritis Rheum.
 54: 2047-2060, 2006.

 Ling S, Lai A, Borschukova O, Pumpens P and Holoshitz J. Activation of nitric oxide signaling by the rheumatoid arthritis shared epitope.
 Arthritis Rheum.
 54, 3423-3432, 2006.